McKee leads Queens against Bellarmine after 20-point game

 Queens Royals (11-4, 1-1 ASUN) at Bellarmine Knights (6-9, 1-1 ASUN)

-The Royals have gone 1-1 against ASUN opponents.
-Queens is 2-0 in games decided by less than 4 points.
+The Royals are 1-1 in ASUN play.
+Queens has a 2-0 record in games decided by 3 points or fewer.

-TOP PERFORMERS: Juston Betz is averaging 7.4 points and 3.2 assists for the Knights.
-Garrett Tipton is averaging 11.9 points over the last 10 games for Bellarmine.
+TOP PERFORMERS: Garrett Tipton is scoring 11.9 points per game and averaging 3.4 rebounds for the Knights.
+Ben Johnson is averaging 2.1 made 3-pointers over the last 10 games for Bellarmine.

-Kenny Dye is averaging 17.5 points and 4.9 assists for the Royals.
-McKee is averaging 13.8 points over the last 10 games for Queens.
+Kenny Dye is shooting 47.8% and averaging 17.5 points for the Royals.
+Chris Ashby is averaging 1.9 made 3-pointers over the last 10 games for Queens.

 LAST 10 GAMES: Knights: 4-6, averaging 67.5 points, 26.6 rebounds, 15.8 assists, 6.4 steals and 1.6 blocks per game while shooting 46.9% from the field.
 Their opponents have averaged 64.1 points per game.